Search

 WARNING: Remember to leave your power on, even though your stapler is cordless.
 We’ll tell you more about why it’s safer to leave the power connected below.

-Old-Fashioned Metal Staple Gun
+Old-fashioned Metal Staple Gun

 For best results, choose 10mm galvanised staples.
 10mm will be sufficient to penetrate even the hardest of hardwood timbers.